hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Comma-separated list (e.g. "kyve,csdk") of Cosmos chains using v1 (not v1beta1).
 As of 231212, this should be `kyve,csdk,csdk-v1,quicksilver-protocol,juno,regen` by default.

-Owner: Mark Hegel.
+Owner: Mark Hagelberg.

 ## COSMOS_REGISTRY_API

 Community-maintained data source for Cosmos ecosystem blockchains.
 Pulls from a [GitHub repo](https://github.com/cosmos/chain-registry/) as its source of truth.
 As of 231212, this should be `https://cosmoschains.thesilverfox.pro` by default.

-Owner: Mark Hegel.
+Owner: Mark Hagelberg.

 ## CW_BOT_KEY